yuygfgg/Vapoursynth-llvmexpr/docs/infix.md

 - **Definition:**

 Functions are defined using the `function` keyword.
 The function name cannot conflict with any built-in function names.
-If a function has no type specifier, it is assumed to be `Value`.

 ```
 function functionName(Type1 param1, Type2 param2) {